bparanj/crystal/electronics/book/capacitor/capacitive-reactance.md

 - \( f \) is the frequency of the AC signal,
 - \( C \) is the capacitance of the capacitor.

-### Explanation:
+Inversely Proportional:

-- Inversely Proportional: Capacitive reactance decreases as frequency or capacitance increases.
+Capacitive reactance decreases as frequency or capacitance increases.
 This means high-frequency signals pass through a capacitor more easily than low-frequency signals.

-- AC vs. DC: In DC circuits (where \( f = 0 \)), capacitive reactance is infinite, effectively blocking current.
+AC vs. DC:

+In DC circuits (where \( f = 0 \)), capacitive reactance is infinite, effectively blocking current.
 In AC circuits, the capacitor allows current to flow based on the reactance value.

 Capacitive reactance plays a role in controlling AC current flow in circuits with capacitors.